Marc477/Zenterac/README.md

 ```

 ## Demos
-Check our demo to get started faster on your project!
+Check our demos to get started faster on your project!
 http://zenterac.madesbiens.ca/

 ## More to come